Burmese pythons in Florida: Legislation

 While an effective and practical control method for South Florida's Burmese python population has yet to be proposed, regulatory measures are in place to prevent its further spread.
-Recently, Florida legislators have also put into place provisions targeted at the release of exotic snakes into the wild.
-Specifically, in 2008 the Florida Fish and Wildlife Commission instituted regulations requiring permits for boas and pythons greater than 2 inches in diameter as well as PIT tags implanted in the snake's skin for identification purposes.
+Recently, Florida legislators have also enacted provisions targeting the release of exotic snakes into the wild.
+Specifically, in 2008, the Florida Fish and Wildlife Commission instituted regulations requiring permits for boas and pythons greater than 2 inches in diameter, as well as PIT tags implanted in the snake's skin for identification purposes.
 This measure aims to prevent the introduction of snake species such as the Burmese python to other regions beyond South Florida.
-Further, the United States Department of the Interior placed four additional species of snakes, including the Burmese python, under the Lacey Act provisions.
+Further, the United States Department of the Interior placed four additional snake species, including the Burmese python, under the Lacey Act provisions.
 According to these provisions, importation of Burmese pythons to the United States is illegal as of January 2012.